 Today is the day!
 Ahh!
 I am so scared.
-This past week, I’ve been trying to occupy myself by going to California with my dad and working non-stop so I don’t have a spare moment to think about the surgery.
+This past week, I’ve been trying to occupy myself by going to California with my dad and working non-stop so I don’t have a spare moment to think about the breast augmentation surgery.
 I’ve heard stories of people having second thoughts or anxiety about the procedure, and the last thing I need is anxiety.
 My mom was kind enough to come up to Phoenix and take care of me.
 I mean, it’s her job as a mother to take care of her children, right?
 Haha.

 The Night Before

 I was advised by the nurse not to eat anything after midnight, but more specifically, not to eat anything 8 hours before the surgery.
-My surgery was scheduled for 11 am so I couldn’t eat anything past 2 am.
-My mom finally arrived to Phoenix around midnight and she brought me some food!
+My boob job surgery was scheduled for 11 am so I couldn’t eat anything past 2 am.
+My mom finally arrived in Phoenix around midnight and she brought me some food!
 If you were wondering, she brought me Carl’s Jr. I typically try to stay away from fast food, but I didn’t have much of an option given how late it was.

 I was like Cinderella running back home before the clock struck midnight except stuffing my face and chugging down water.

 Last night, I had a dream that the breast augmentation surgery was taking place at a different location.
 In my dream, my mom and I showed up at this really rusty-looking building and after walking 4 flights of stairs down to the basement, that was where my boob job surgery was.
 There were brick walls and no sunlight to be found.
 It was scary lol.
 Luckily, it was just a dream.
 Maybe I ate too much food before bedtime.
 Oops.